oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/INC-Sample-for-Tensorflow/README.md

    git checkout 2022.3.0
    ```

-### For Local Development Environments
+### For Local Development Environments (Only applicable to AI Tools Offline Installer)

 You will need to download and install the following toolkits, tools, and components to use the sample.

-- **Intel® AI Analytics Toolkit (AI Kit)**
+- **Intel® AI Tools **

-  You can get the AI Kit from [Intel® oneAPI Toolkits](https://www.intel.com/content/www/us/en/developer/tools/oneapi/toolkits.html#analytics-kit). <br> See [*Get Started with the Intel® AI Analytics Toolkit for Linux**](https://www.intel.com/content/www/us/en/develop/documentation/get-started-with-ai-linux) for AI Kit installation information and post-installation steps and scripts.
+  You can get the AI Kit from [Intel® oneAPI Toolkits](https://www.intel.com/content/www/us/en/developer/tools/oneapi/toolkits.html#analytics-kit). <br> See [*Get Started with the Intel® AI Tools for Linux**](https://www.intel.com/content/www/us/en/develop/documentation/get-started-with-ai-linux) for AI Tools installation information and post-installation steps and scripts.

-  Intel® Optimizations for TensorFlow* is included in AI Kit.
+  Intel® Extension for TensorFlow* is included in the Intel AI Tools Offline Installer package.

 - **Jupyter Notebook**

   Install using PIP: `$pip -m install notebook`. <br> Alternatively, see [*Installing Jupyter*](https://jupyter.org/install) for detailed installation instructions.

 - **TensorFlow\* 2.2** (or newer)

-### For Intel® DevCloud

-The necessary tools and components are already installed in the environment.
-You do not need to install additional components.
-See [Intel® DevCloud for oneAPI](https://devcloud.intel.com/oneapi/get_started/) for information.

 ## Key Implementation Details